GurneeshBudhiraja/TicTacToe.github.io/README.md

 ## Credits

-The image used in this project is sourced from https://www.freepik.com/vectors
+The background image used in this project is sourced from https://www.freepik.com/vectors